rexcontrols/REXexamples/Integrating_external_devices/I2C/MCP3422_ADC/README.md

 - Specify the I2C bus by the fname parameter of the REXLANG function block.
 - Compile and download it to the target device.
 - Switch to online mode and watch the algorithm.
-- Enable online monitoring of the CNB_GPA blocks (Target->Monitor selection) and the BDOCT_GPIOB block.
+- Enable online monitoring of the REXLANG block (Target->Monitor selection).
-- Toggle the CNB_GPA constants and observe the pins of the MCP23017 I/O
-expander.
-- Apply external voltage to GPIOB pins and observe the outputs of BDOCT_GPIOB block.
+- Apply external voltage to the ADC pins and observe the received data.

 ## Documentation ##